Lay Member Workshops

 Embracing the Future with Impact and Excellence

 Explore the characteristics of true Biblical leaders and how you can have an impact on the people around you.
 Learn that having an impact means getting results.
 Spreading your passion and spiritually growing your co-workers, teammates, and customers as well requires excellence in all that you do and overcoming the barriers that get in the way of effective and productive lay ministry.
 This workshop is especially important for all those who are interested in having a strong and working partnership with the clergy.
 (Seating Capacity is 60.)
-Click Here to Register
+This workshop is full.
+No walk-ins will be permitted

 Presenter: Mary Shumard, West Ohio Conference Co Lay Leader; Hartzell United Methodist Church, Blue Ash